 Whilst seeking to retain a core set of directors with long-standing knowledge, the Board recognises the importance of rotation of Board members to ensure that there is a good balance between continuity and fresh perspectives on the Board.
 It is worth highlighting that at each Annual Meeting, one third of Board members, notably those who have been longest in office, are required to retire, while being eligible to stand for re-election.

 Role and responsibilities of Chairpersons, Chief Executive and Company Secretary

 Internal control framework

-The Board, assisted by the Audit Committee, ensures that the internal control framework in place results in an acceptable level of risk exposure whilst guaranteeing compliance with internal established policies and procedures and relevant laws and regulations.
-The Board is assisted in its responsibility by the Audit Committee, which oversees the effectiveness of the Group’s internal control systems.
-The Internal Audit as well as the Permanent Control and Compliance functions regularly report to the Audit Committee, which also receives feedback from Audit Committees of subsidiaries.
-In addition, the Committee receives reports from the Company’s external auditor and has a discussion with the latter without Management being present to ensure that there are no unresolved material issues of concern.
-Based on the work performed by internal and external auditors, reviews by Management and regular reporting from the Chairperson of the Audit Committee, the Board is of opinion that the internal control systems are adequate and effective.
+The Board, assisted by the Audit Committee, ensures that the internal control framework in place results in an acceptable level of risk exposure while guaranteeing compliance with established internal policies and procedures and relevant laws and regulations.
+The Internal Audit, Compliance and Risk (for non-financial risk matters) functions regularly report to the Audit Committee.
+In addition to feedback from Audit Committees of subsidiaries, the Audit Committee receives feedback from the Company’s external auditor and engages with the latter in the absence of Management Executives to ensure that there are no unresolved material issues of concern.
+Based on the work performed by internal and external auditors, reviews by Management Executives and regular reporting from the Chairperson of the Audit Committee, the Board satisfies itself that the internal control systems are adequate and effective.

 Relation with shareholders and other stakeholders

 The Group ensures that engagement with its stakeholders is optimally managed.
 Stakeholders are kept informed about the Group’s business and strategy on a regular basis through various channels.
 Their views and concerns, notably gathered through ongoing dialogues and meetings, are considered in the Group’s decisions, with material issues escalated to the Board.